Surgeries, Procedures and Clinic Appointments

 - Wear a mask

 - Do not take public transportation

-- If you would like a friend or family member to receive information on how to track the progress of your procedure or surgery, please give an email address or cell phone number to your surgeon’s office.
+- If you would like a friend or family member to receive information on how to track the progress of your procedure or surgery, please give an email address or cell phone number to your care provider or clinic

 Information for Patients with Scheduled Clinic Appointments